About Royal Commissions

 Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability (Disability Royal Commission)

-The Disability Royal Commission was established on 4 April 2019 by the Governor-General of the Commonwealth of Australia, General the Honourable Sir Peter Cosgrove AK CVO MC (Retd), in response to community concern about widespread reports of violence against, and the neglect, abuse and exploitation of, people with disability.
+The Disability Royal Commission was established on 4 April 2019 by the former Governor-General of the Commonwealth of Australia, General the Honourable Sir Peter Cosgrove AK CVO MC (Retd), in response to community concern about widespread reports of violence against, and the neglect, abuse and exploitation of, people with disability.
 These incidents might have happened recently or a long time ago.
 The Disability Royal Commission is investigating:

 - preventing and better protecting people with disability from experiencing violence, abuse, neglect and exploitation